Provable and Efficient Continual Representation Learning: Introduction

 $\bullet$ \textbf{Theoretical and empirical benefits of continual representations.} We establish theoretical results and sample complexity bounds for CRL by using tools from empirical process theory.
 Within our model, a new task uses frozen feature map $\pf$ of previous tasks and learns an additional task-specific representation $\pn$.
-For PackNet \cite{mallya2018packnet}, $\pf$ corresponds to all the nonzero weights so far and $\pn$ is the nonzeros allocated to the new task, thus $\pf$ requires a lot more data to learn.
+For PackNet (\cite{mallya2018packnet}), $\pf$ corresponds to all the nonzero weights so far and $\pn$ is the nonzeros allocated to the new task, thus $\pf$ requires a lot more data to learn.
 Our theory (see Section~\ref{sec:crl_theory}) explains (1) how the new task can reuse the frozen feature map to greatly reduce the sample size and (2) how to quantify the representational compatibility between old and new tasks.
-Specifically, we fully avoid the statistical cost of learning $\pf$ and replace it with a \emph{``representational mismatch''} term between the new task and frozen features. \app{We also extend our results from a single task to learning a sequence of tasks by quantifying the aggregate impact of finite data on representation $\pf$ which evolves as new tasks arrive (deferred to appendix)}.
+Specifically, we fully avoid the statistical cost of learning $\pf$ and replace it with a \emph{``representational mismatch''} term between the new task and frozen features. \red{Additionally, inspired by \cite{srebro2010smoothness,bartlett2005local}, we obtain faster rates using a localization argument for our CRL problem (see Section~\ref{sec:crl_theory}).} \app{We also extend our results from a single task to learning a sequence of tasks by quantifying the aggregate impact of finite data on representation $\pf$ which evolves as new tasks arrive (see Section~\ref{app C})}.

-An important conclusion is that ideally frozen representation $\pf$ should contain \textbf{diverse and high-quality features} so that it has small \emph{mismatch} with new tasks.
-This is consistent with the results on transfer learning \cite{tripuraneni2020theory} and motivates the following CL principle supported by our experiments:
+An important conclusion is that the ideal frozen representation $\pf$ should contain \textbf{diverse and high-quality features} so that it has small representational \emph{mismatch} with new tasks. {This conclusion is depicted in Figure~\ref{fig:intro} where we highlight the impact of diversity and sample size on task accuracy.} It is also in line with the intuitions from multitask representation learning (\cite{maurer2016benefit,tripuraneni2020theory}) and motivates the following CL principle supported by our experiments: \begin{quote} \boxed{\textit{First learn diverse and large-data tasks so that their representations help upcoming tasks.}} \end{quote}